ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

 ```
 (Note: `StatusClient` is in charge of updating the status subresource)

-The special thing about the returned client is that it will access the k8s apiserver for write operations and the cache for read operations.
-If the user wants to bypass the cache for read operations, they can configure the builder by setting the `ClientDisableCacheFor` option of the manager.
+The special thing about the manager's client is that it will access the k8s apiserver for write operations and the cache for read operations.
+The client is what you will use in your reconciler logic to handle resources.
+Instead of using listers and clientsets separately, you now have a unified interface.
+If the you want to bypass the cache for read operations, you can use the `ClientDisableCacheFor` option of the manager.

 ```golang
 /* snipped source code from https://github.com/kubernetes-sigs/controller-runtime/blob/release-0.7/pkg/manager/client_builder.go */